tanyaclement/cpcda18.github.io/index.md

 Learning to think critically about data as information means rejecting common illusions about data more generally, including its objectivity, impersonality, atemporality, and authorlessness.
 To teach students to think about information from this more critical perspective means first understanding how a culture tends to understand what is informative.

+The aim of this course is to encourage students to generate high quality scholarship that applies computational and quantitative methods to the study of cultural artifacts (text, image, sound) at significantly larger scales than traditional methods.
+The final research paper is expected to combine critical theory, computational methods, and grounding in a particular humanities field towards the crafting of novel, thought-provoking arguments in the humanities.

 Towards these ends, this course takes on “data wrangling” in the context of humanist perspectives.

 Learning goals: